mich2000/smartapp/documentatie/timesheet.md

 * Working on my react app and discussing with instructor: 1h30
 * Working on my react app and trying to solve problems related to date serialization: 3h15
 * Problem related to a custom sql query to try to solve an insert: 3h30
+* Making dockerfiles for my services and nginx: 10m